Djnirds1984/SULIT-WIFI-by-AJC/README.md

     ```

 You should now have a fully functional Wi-Fi hotspot portal running on your Orange Pi One, accessible at `http://<YOUR_ORANGE_PI_IP>`.

+---

+## Troubleshooting

+### Error: `listen EADDRINUSE: address already in use :::3001`

+This is the most common error and means another process is already occupying port 3001.
+This can happen if you started the server manually (`node server.js`) and forgot to stop it, or if a previous `pm2` process failed to terminate correctly.

+**How to Fix:**

+1.  **Find the process using the port**.
+Use the `lsof` (list open files) command to see which process is listening on port 3001.
+    ```bash
+    sudo lsof -i :3001
+    ```
+    You will see output like this.
+The number you need is in the `PID` column.
+    ```
+    COMMAND   PID     USER   FD   TYPE DEVICE SIZE/OFF NODE NAME node    12345   myuser   22u  IPv6 123456      0t0  TCP *:3001 (LISTEN)
+    ```

+2.  **Stop the process**.
+Use the `kill` command with the Process ID (PID) you found.
+The `-9` flag ensures it's forcefully stopped.
+    ```bash
+    # Replace 12345 with the actual PID from the previous command
+    sudo kill -9 12345
+    ```

+3.  **Restart the application with PM2**.
+Now that the port is free, you can safely start your application again.
+    ```bash
+    # First, make sure no old instances are lingering in PM2
+    pm2 delete sulit-wifi

+    # Now, start it fresh from your project directory
+    cd ~/sulit-wifi-portal
+    pm2 start server.js --name "sulit-wifi"
+    ```